NuageRoue/BT-watch/README.md

 ## overview :

 this year, Niels Crolais and I had the opportunity to create and manage a small project using an Arduino Uno.
-We decided to build some kind of Bluetooth watch using an OLED screen, who can read temperature, adjust the display to the luminosity and output notification coming from a phone.
+We decided to build some kind of Bluetooth watch using an OLED screen, who can read temperature, adjust the display to the luminosity (using a built-in function from the screen's library) and output notifications coming from a phone.

 ---